scoyoc/climateAnalyzeR/README.md

 Again, these functions need some more testing but so far they are working well.
 The plan is to include water balance summaries to the RMarkdown scripts in the future.

-Version: 0.0.1
+Version: 0.1.0

 Depends: R (>= 4.0), tidyr (>= 1.1.2)

-Imports: cowplot, dplyr, ggplot2, ggmap, glue, grid, gridExtra, knitr, janitor, lubridate, readr, rmarkdown, shadowtext, stats, stringr, tibble, XML
+Imports: cowplot, dplyr, ggplot2, glue, grid, gridExtra, knitr, janitor, lubridate, readr, rmarkdown, shadowtext, stats, stringr, tibble, XML

+Suggests: ggmap, tidyverse, qpdf

 Author: Matthew Van Scoyoc